notofonts/noto-docs/src/miniarticles/NotoSansOgham.md

 # Noto Sans Ogham

-Noto Sans Ogham is a sans serif design for texts in the historical Ogham script.
+Noto Sans Ogham is a unmodulated (“sans serif”) design for texts in the historical Ogham script.

 Noto Sans Ogham has multiple weights, contains 34 glyphs, and supports 33 characters from the Unicode block Ogham.